Hi again everyone! Welcome back to Melissa Making Cents!

 The main purpose of financial planning is to set goals, and figure out a way to achieve them.
 It may be paying off debt, funding a college education, creating and maintaining a monthly budget, saving for retirement, or even making a plan to make sure the people you love are well taken care of in the future.
 Financial planning really is for everyone.
 It just happens on different levels.

 As a CFP®, I enjoy getting to know my clients.
-Together we can set goals to work towards, and develop a plan for making it happen.
-While talking with the prospective client, it became very clear to me that we needed to just start with a monthly spending plan.
-Honestly, this is my favorite place to start because most of us don’t realize where our money goes each month.
+Together we can set goals to work towards, and develop plans for making them happen.
+While talking with the prospective client that thought she didn't have enough to work with, it became very clear to me that we needed to just start with a monthly spending plan.
+Actually, this is my favorite place to start because most of us don’t realize where our money goes each month.
 Little things add up!

 Make a financial plan to make the next decade better than the last

 Believe it or not we have less than 3 months left in our current decade!
 Now is a great time to take a personal inventory, and figure out what you would like to change.
-Beginning in January, I will be leading a financial boot camp in my blogs.
-We will start at the beginning, and work towards healthier money habits and crushing our financial goals.
-Like any boot camp, it’s not always going to be easy, but seeing the positive changes will be worth it!
+Start at the beginning, and work towards healthier money habits and crushing our financial goals.
+It’s not always going to be easy, but seeing the positive changes will be worth it!
+Remember it normally takes a six month period for health financial habits to form.

 Challenge yourself during this Financial Planning Awareness Month